- Last updated:

-Elizabeth Street Drain (Coolum Beach) - Two non-lethal dispersals were undertaken in May and July of 2015.
-Flying-foxes returned to the site after both attempts.
-Limited vegetation management was undertaken in May 2015 in an attempt to prevent flying foxes from spilling over into adjoining private properties.
-An Options Paper was commissioned to assess further management actions and is available on this website.
-A flying for exclusion buffer including canopy mounted sprinklers was created from May to August 2016 and is providing a buffer of 10-30m between adjacent residents and flying foxes.
-A community planting day was held in September 2016 and 200 non-attractant flying fox plants were planted into sections of the buffer.
-The plantings will reduce the weed re-growth in cleared areas, provide an attractive native plant screen for adjacent residents and reduce the erosion of the drainage banks.
+Elizabeth Street Drain (Coolum Beach) - Two non-lethal dispersal attempts were undertaken in May and July 2015.
+Flying foxes returned to the site shortly after each attempt.
+Limited vegetation management was undertaken in May 2015 prior to the dispersal.
+In 2016 an Options Paper was commissioned to assess the available management actions at this site and is available on this website.
+Following a community meeting in May 2016, night works commenced on establishing a flying fox exclusion buffer to give residents between 10 and 30m buffer from the flying foxes.
+In August 2016 canopy mounted sprinklers were added to this buffer to increase the distance to 40m in some areas.
+Additional sprinklers were added in October and December 2016.
+In September 2016 a community planting day was held to plant 200 non-attractant flying fox plants into the cleared buffer.
+These plantings will reduce weed re-growth, provide an attractive vegetated screen for adjacent residents and reduce erosion of the drainage banks.
+Flying foxes continue to roost at this location, however they periodically abandon the roost as they migrate for food.

-Aragorn Bushland Reserve/Stella Maris School (Maroochydore) – Vegetation management was completed in June 2014 to establish a flying fox exclusion buffer while flying-foxes were seasonally absent from the site.
-A non-lethal dispersal using smoke, noise and lighting was undertaken in April 2016.
-Dispersal actions moved the flying foxes to a splinter camp at Eudlo Creek Conservation Area and the Mooloolah River.
-The animals naturally abandoned the Eudlo Creek site after two weeks and the Mooloolah River site was abandoned in September 2016.
-Flying foxes returned to Aragorn Bushland Reserve and Stella Maris School in December 2016.
+Aragorn Bushland Reserve/Stella Maris School (Maroochydore) – Vegetation management to create a 20m flying fox exclusion buffer on the Aragorn Street Bushland Reserve was undertaken in 2014 when the bats were seasonally absent from the roost.
+In May 2016 a non-lethal dispersal attempt was undertaken.
+The flying foxes abandoned the roost and relocated to two splinter sites at Eudlo Creek Conservation Area and an island in the Mooloolah River.
+Flying foxes naturally abandoned the Eudlo Creek site within two weeks and the Mooloolah River roost was naturally abandoned in September 2016.
+Flying foxes returned to Aragorn Street Bushland Reserve/Stella Maris School in December 2016.
+In January 2017 an Options Paper was commissioned to assess the available management actions at this site and is available on this website.
+Following on from community meeting in March 2017, understory weed removal was undertaken with the flying foxes seasonally abandoned the roost at the end of April.